ASU-VDA-Lab/GreenFPGA/README.md

 --ope_vol       : Opertaion Volume
 --emb_vol       : Embodied Volume
 ```
-Commands to run GreenFPGA with these parameters are provided in the next seciton below.
+Commands to run GreenFPGA with these parameters are provided in the next section below.

 ## Running GreenFPGA
-Modify the input parameters according to the design and expriment being analyzed.
+Modify the input parameters according to the design and experiment being analyzed.
 The command to run GreenFPGA to obtain the breakdown of CFP for the design :
 ```
 python3 src/ECO_chip.py --design_dir test_example/TPU/